JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 - different string encodings
 - hiding entries (rows) that have been "deleted" but are still in the file

 Most of these issues arise because they were not covered in Matt's documentation and no one bothered to pass that information back to him when they figured it out.
 The middle two are a bit more complicated because of the large variety of options available.
 As an example, one column I loaded had the datetime format of "MINGUO" which is a Taiwanese datetime format.
-I hadn't added support for that format yet.
+When I saw a file with this format I hadn't yet added support for that format.
 It took only a few minutes to add support but without a comprehensive list often you add new entries as they come up in new files.
 Other than perhaps the Parso SAS parser I haven't seen any systematic effort to generate different test files that support all of the possible column formats.
 Even Parso may be incomplete; it is tough to tell as they don't exactly discuss how they made their parser and what the test files are doing.

 The second big issue, besides parser accuracy, is the interface.
 Big issues here include support, or lack there of, for: